 Within the memory foam category, look for these features depending on your preferred sleep position:

-The right base for a memory foam mattress
+The right box spring for a memory foam mattress

 Speaking of support, your mattress needs it too.
 A memory foam mattress is usually paired with a foundation (a.k.a. box spring) or base.
 It can also be paired with an adjustable base.
 (Mattresses that are compatible with an adjustable base will bend and flex on the base without slipping or damaging the materials or structure of the mattress.)
 An adjustable base can help you get into an ideal sleep position.
 By allowing you to elevate your head, an adjustable base can also help with snoring and acid reflux.